orbcode/orbuculum/README.md

 The command line to build the Orbuculum tool suite is:

 ```
->make
+>meson setup build
+>ninja -C build
 ```

 In order to get single folder with Orbuculum and MinGW dependencies run:

 ```
->make install install-mingw-deps DESTDIR=<directory1> INSTALL_ROOT=/<directory2>
+>meson configure build --prefix A:/
+>meson install -C ./build --destdir ./install --strip
 ```

+`--prefix A:/` is required to workaround how Meson constructs install directory.
+Without it deeply nested path will be generated instead of clean `build/install`.

-Everything will be installed into `directory1/directory2` and can be transfered to different machine or used outside of MSys2 shell.
+Orbuculum executables along with MinGW-w64 dependencies will be installed into `build/install` and can be transfered to different machine or used outside of MSys2 shell.

 Using
 =====